support for pre- and post-doctoral trainees to develop skills for conducting

 - Must be a CCTSI member.

-- Face Page: Download and complete the facepage and include as the first document in your application pacakge.
+1. Face Page: Download and complete the facepage and include as the first document in your application package.

 Include a biosketch for the applicant, research mentor and translational mentor.
 A translational mentor is the person that you will shadow to understand the target audience that you are translating your research to for uptake.
 For those working in a lab, this may be a clinician and for clinicians, this could be a community organization or a preclinical researcher.
 For veterinary trainees, a translational mentor will be a human health professional engaged in clinical/translational research and associated with the CCTSI, whose area of interest is complementary to that of the candidate.
-Please contact Marion Sills (firstname.lastname@example.org) for assistance with identifying a suitable clinician translational mentor.
-Please contact John Tentler (email@example.com) for a lab-based translational mentor.
-For further details on mentorship selection, please see Program Requirements section.
+Please contact: Marion Sills, MD (firstname.lastname@example.org) for assistance with identifying a suitable clinician translational mentor; John Tentler, PhD (email@example.com) for a lab-based translational mentor or Doug Thamm DVM, PhD, (firstname.lastname@example.org) for a veterinary medicine translational mentor.
+The CCTSI Profiles tool may be useful in identifying possible translational mentor with complementary interests of the applicant.

-- Courses: Include all courses completed as a graduate student and or doctoral
+4. Courses: List all courses completed as a graduate student and or doctoral

 student at CU Denver and grades obtained.
-They do not have to be official transcripts.
+Official transcripts are not necessary.

-of support (no longer than 1 page) from your: 1. research mentor, 2. translational
+of support (no longer than 2 pages each) from your: 1. research mentor, 2. translational

 How to Apply